awsdocs/amazon-ec2-user-guide-windows/doc_source/send_logs_to_cwl_instances.md

 ## Use a Local Configuration File<a name="send_logs_cwl_configfile"></a>

 The procedure to configure your instances using a local configuration file depends on the agent and the version of the agent that you're using\.
-The SSM Agent is the only agent compatible with Windows Server 2016\.
+The SSM Agent is the only agent compatible with Windows Server 2016 and later\.
 With Windows Server 2008 to Windows Server 2012 R2, you must determine which version of EC2Config is running on your instance\.
 For more information, see [Installing the Latest Version of EC2Config](UsingConfig_Install.md)\.

 **Topics**
 + [Use SSM Agent to Configure CloudWatch](#configure-ssm-agent)